mehtaharsh16/daniel.feldroy.com/posts/2007-10-maybe-my-last-post.md

 ---
-date: '2007-10-15T08:05:00.000-07:00'
+date: "2007-10-15T08:05:00.000-07:00"
-description: ''
+description: ""
 published: true
 slug: 2007-10-maybe-my-last-post
 tags:
   - Ploneconf2007
   - Italy
   - legacy-dannygreenfeld
 time_to_read: 5
 title: Maybe my last post
 ---

-*This was originally posted on blogger [here](https://dannygreenfeld.blogspot.com/2007/10/maybe-my-last-post.html)*.
+_This was originally posted on blogger [here](https://dannygreenfeld.blogspot.com/2007/10/maybe-my-last-post.html)_.

 Tomorrow is my one day of actual time off.
 I may not have internet connection, but I'll see what I can do.
 I'm not 100% sure of what I want to do.
 Pompeii and Herculeneum are very appealing, especially followed by visits to art museums and stuff.
 The other thought is a day in Capri and Sorrento on the Amalfi coast.
-Not as much history but much prettier.<br /><br />Suggestions are welcome!
+Not as much history but much prettier.

+Suggestions are welcome!

 ---